PagerTree/pt4-docusaurus/blog/prometheus-monitoring-tutorial.md

 curl https://raw.githubusercontent.com/PagerTree/prometheus-grafana-alertmanager-example/master/install.sh -H 'Cache-Control: no-cache' | sudo sh; cd prometheus-grafana-alertmanager-example;
 ```

 At this point you’ll have automagically deployed the entire Prometheus, Grafana, and Alert Manager stack.
-You can now access the Grafana dashboard from your browser at:&#x20;
+You can now access the Grafana dashboard from your browser at:

 * Address: `http://<Host IP Address>:3000`
-* &#x20;Username: `admin`
+* Username: `admin`
 * Password: `9uT46ZKE`

 ### Add the Prometheus Datasource to Grafana <a href="#add-the-prometheus-datasource-to-grafana" id="add-the-prometheus-datasource-to-grafana"></a>